Quantum Supermaps are Characterized by Locality: Preliminary Material

+For a causal symmetric monoidal category the extended set can be rephrased in the following way: which is the form used in \cite{Chiribella2009QuantumStructure} to define extensions to subsets of quantum channels.
+In the appendix we note that such extended channel sets can be viewed in categorical language as functors into the category of sets.
+Whenever a subset $K \subseteq \mathbf{QC}(A,A')$ is closed under convex combinations then it follows that $\textnormal{\texttt{dExt}}_{X,X'}(K)$ is closed under convex combinations, we will from now on rephrase the statement that a set $K$ be closed under convex combinations as simply the statement that $K$ be convex.

 \paragraph{Quantum Supermaps: Standard Definition} In this paper we use the category $\mathbf{CP}$ of completely positive maps to express the definition of supermap, this is sufficient for our purposes since the sets we choose to work with are internal \cite{Chiribella2009QuantumStructure, Chiribella2013QuantumStructure}.
 We follow the presentation of \cite{Kissinger2019AStructure} in which a completely positive linear map is informally interpreted as a diagram with a hole, a function which accepts a channels of type $A \rightarrow A'$ and returns a channel of type $B \rightarrow B'$ by using compact closure or Choi-Jamiolkowski isomorphism \cite{Choi1975CompletelyMatrices} This notation puts us in a position to concisely phrase the standard definition method for quantum supermaps. \begin{definition} Let $\mathbf{C} \subseteq \mathbf{P}$ be an inclusion of a symmetric monoidal category $\mathbf{C}$ into a compact closed category $\mathbf{P}$ and let $K_{-,=}$ and $M_{-,=}$ be extension sets for $K \subseteq \mathbf{C}(A,A')$ and $M \subseteq \mathbf{C}(B,B')$ respectively.
-A $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:K_{-,=} \rightarrow M_{-,=}$ is a morphism in $\mathbf{P}$ of type $S: A^{*} \otimes A' \rightarrow B^{*} \otimes B'$ such that for every $\phi \in K_{X,X'}$ then \end{definition} $\mathbf{P}$-supermaps can be composed in sequence, with this sequential composition inherited directly from $\mathbf{P}$, in categorical terms this means that the $\mathbf{P}$-supermaps define a category $\mathbf{Psup}[\mathbf{C}]$.
-For brevity we will use the term ``quantum supermap" for $\mathbf{CP}$-supermap on $\mathbf{QC}$ and denote $\mathbf{CPsup}[\mathbf{QC}]$ by $\mathbf{QS}$.
-Note that we are working with quantum supermaps applied to arbitrary subsets here, including those which satisfy signalling constraints.
-For the study of indefinite causal structure the most prevalent example is that of supermaps on non-signalling channels and their dilation extensions:
+A $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:K_{-,=} \rightarrow M_{-,=}$ is a morphism in $\mathbf{P}$ of type $S: A^{*} \otimes A' \rightarrow B^{*} \otimes B'$ such that for every $\phi \in K_{X,X'}$ then \end{definition} In short $\mathbf{P}$-supermaps are processes from $\mathbf{P}$ which can act on processes from $\mathbf{C}$.
+Furthermore, in the spirit of the axiomatic definition of completely positive trace preserving maps, it is required that the $\mathbf{P}$-supermap sends processes from $\mathbf{C}$ to processes from $\mathbf{C}$ even when acting only on part of the process.